poweredgenl/smarthome/README.md

-### Backlog
+### Backlog && Ideas  <a name="ideas"/>

-See the issues page on github for the enhancement.
+See the https://github.com/poweredgenl/smarthome/issues page on github for the enhancement.
 Below a short summary:

 - **Garden irrigation / anti-cat**: on the roadmap is the refurbishment of the front and back garden, the latter including a sprinkler system, which will water     the plants and grass and acts also as a friendly 'chase the cats' away routine.
 If cat==detected, then turn on sprinkler system. :-)
-- **Out of bed lights**: i have no lights / step out lights under the bed at the moment, probably this will be built in the near future.
 - **Grocy / Groceries inventory management**: already had grocy running / integrated but no good sensor/hardware use case found to test inventory management yet.
 WIP untill i find something to monitor.
-- **ResMed Apnea**: fixing / checking wether I can work with 2fa to inject data.
 - **Circadian lighting**: you can link - if you have the proper hardware the color temperature and brightness of your lights - to the natural daylight.
 It should   give a more natural feeling when it comes to lighting.

-## Community ideas? <a name="ideas"/>

-Do you have ideas which i didnt have thought about ?
-Perhaps you can suggest them so i can build them as well.